macmandr197/k8s-homelab/README.md

 There are several core components to 'set up' before the rest of the cluster can be built and managed by ArgoCD.
 Here is a brief list, in order of importance

-1. Networking - Cilium
+1. Networking - Cilium - Wave 0
-2. External Secrets / 1Password Connect
+2. External Secrets / 1Password Connect - Wave 0
-3. Storage Provider - Proxmox CSI Plugin
+3. Storage Provider - Proxmox CSI Plugin - Wave 1
-4. most everything else
+4. most everything else - Wave 2 and beyond

 ### Networking